smnandre/stimulus-delegation/README.md

-# Stimulus Delegation: `useDelegation` Mixin
+# Stimulus Delegation: `useDelegation`

-A TypeScript-compatible mixin for Stimulus controllers that provides efficient event delegation capabilities.
+A function for Stimulus controllers that provides efficient event delegation capabilities.
 Handle events on dynamically added elements and nested structures without manual event listener management.

 > [!TIP]
-> This mixin helps you wire up DOM event delegation in Stimulus controllers, both declaratively and imperatively,
+> This function helps you wire up DOM event delegation in Stimulus controllers, both declaratively and imperatively,
 > without the need for additional build steps or decorators.

 If you can, please consider [sponsoring](https://github.com/sponsors/smnandre) this project to support its development